codetojoy/easter_eggs_for_git/egg_11_remote.md

 #### Step 7: Merge

 * To merge the changes, run: `git pull origin master`.
-For a commit message, simply use `merging commits`.
+For a commit message, simply use "merging commits".
 * Observe the log: `git log --oneline -decorate`
 * Using `ungit` or another tool, look at the branch history.
 Note that merge commit has two parents.